sb-vdb/aipi/frontend/jupyter/README.md

 Since JupyterLab is based on Python, it requires a configured Python environment.
 For simplicity, all Python stuff is shared via a single maintained environment.
 So, if you haven't already, see the [Python Dependency](../../python-service/README.md) guide.

+Since the Jupyter Demo also accesses Ollama models, you'll also need a [running Ollama service](../../ollama-service/README.md).

 ## Start

 First, navigate to the top-level repo directory.